haofeijing/starter-academic/content/project/projects-2/index.md

   * Established the monotonicity of the parameters such as time, arrival rate, and server capacity

-  * Proved the order of benefit of switching flexibility in time $ T $.
+  * Proved the order of benefit of switching flexibility in time $ T $
-draft: false
-featured: false
-external_link: ""
-image:
-  filename: featured
-  focal_point: Smart
-  preview_only: false
----